Our Team

 Alissa Durham

-Alissa Durham serves Early Childhood Advisory Council as the First 5 SC Technical Support Specialist to support the upkeep of the First Five SC web portal.
+Alissa Durham serves Early Childhood Advisory Council as the First Five SC Coordinator to support the upkeep of the First Five SC web portal.

 Rachal Hatton-Moore